sara-salah1/Covid19_Dashboard/README.md

 # COVID-19 Data Analysis and Visualization

 ## Overview
-This project focuses on analyzing and visualizing COVID-19 pandemic data using Python libraries such as Plotly and Dash.
+This project aims to provide users with intuitive tools to explore and interpret COVID-19 data in a meaningful way.
+By harnessing the power of Plotly's interactive visualizations and Dash's flexible dashboard framework, users can gain insights.

 ## Table of Contents